PixNyb/pixnyb.github.io/en/privacy.md

 ### Non-Personal Information
 When you visit my website, I may collect non-personal information about your visit, such as your IP address, browser type, referring/exit pages, and the date and time of your visit.
 This information is used to analyze trends, administer the site, track user movements, and gather demographic information.

-### Google Analytics
-I use Google Analytics to collect and analyze information about the use of my website.
-Google Analytics collects information such as how often users visit the site, what pages they visit, and what other sites they used prior to coming to my site.
-This information helps me understand how visitors engage with my website and improve its functionality.
-Google Analytics collects only the IP address assigned to you on the date you visit my site, rather than your name or other identifying information.
-I do not combine the information collected through the use of Google Analytics with personally identifiable information.

 <button onclick="document.cookie = 'cookie-consent=; expires=Thu, 01 Jan 1970 00:00:00 UTC; path=/;'; location.reload();">Reset preferences</button>

 ## How I Use Your Information